-New York’s diverse Jewish community includes more than 50,000 LGBTQ Jews and their families.
+New York’s diverse Jewish community includes 50,000 Jews living in LGBTQ households.
 During this 50th anniversary of the Stonewall uprising, we’re more committed than ever to creating supportive spaces and resources for people who are LGBTQ.

 Here are some of the programs made possible through our support: